 TO BE CONTINUED.

 The MedTruth Q&A with Angie Firmalino will continue in part two.
 She’ll discuss gender bias in health treatment, failures of federal device regulation, gaps in physician knowledge, and questions about legal compensation.
-Angie shares more about her work with ASHES and provides more information about how people can get involved.
+Angie discusses her work with ASHES and provides more information about how people can get involved.